-2. An opinion about what could or should be done about a situation or problem; to give counsel: Since this is a legal matter, Mike was urged to get a lawyer’s advice before he got involved in the business deal.
+2. An opinion about what could or should be done about a situation or problem; to give counsel: Since it was a legal matter, Mike was urged to get a lawyer’s advice before he got involved in the business deal.

-4. Formal or official information about something; intelligence, news report: Advice from abroad indicates that war is about to begin.
+4. Formal or official information about something; intelligence, news report: Advice from abroad indicated that war was about to begin.

 5. Etymology: from Latin ad-, "to" + visum, past participle of videre, "to see".

 Advice is what you get from your parents when you are growing up, and from your children when you are growing old.

 It’s a pleasure to give advice, humiliating to need it, normal to ignore it.